ivandevp/Book/chapter-3.md

 exports.logout = function (request, response) {
   // Delete the session and log the user out then return them to the home page. delete request.session.userID;
+  console.log('Successfully logged out');
   response.redirect('/');
 }
 ```

+So now if you navigate to [localhost:3000/logout](http://localhost:3000/logout) you will be logged out.
+You can check the terminal where your app is running to make sure it worked.

 Also, we want to make it so the user can log back in with their existing credentials.
 Let's start with the login view by creating login.handlebars within the views directory.